Synthesis-Collective/SynthEBD/README.md

 - Noggog (Mutagen Discord) for providing an absurd amount of timely support for all of my Mutagen and C# questions, and for an incredible amount of patience in dealing with my barrage of questions over several months.

 - Ashen and Nem (SkyrimMods Discord) for helping me learn Papyrus and JContainers to get OBody/Autobody integration into SynthEBD.

+- Cecell (Nexus, Ethereal Tools Discord) for providing cLib for Papyrus, which allowed me to work around an apparent JContainers bug and allow the headparts feature to work in VR in addition to SE/AE.

 - Mator (Modding Tools Discord) for also providing an absurd amount of support when I was building the original zEBD patcher on which SynthEBD is based.